-The purpose of ICT Management 4 is to expose students to aspects pertaining to how modern methods, methodologies, and procedures.
+The purpose of Computer Security 4 is to provide the student with an overview of the field of information security and assurance.
+Students will be exposed to the spectrum of security activities, methods, methodologies, and procedures.
 Coverage will include inspection and protection of information assets, detection of and reaction to threats to information assets, and examination of pre- and post-incident procedures, technical and managerial responses, and an overview of the information security planning and staffing functions.